fatalxiao/js-markdown/examples/assets/MarkDown.md

 To put a blockquote within a list item, the blockquote's `>` delimiters need to be indented:

 *   A list item with a blockquote:

     > This is a blockquote
+    > inside a list item.

+here is the code:

+    *   A list item with a blockquote:

+        > This is a blockquote